activeadmin/activeadmin/docs/0-installation.md

 the generator creates an `AdminUser` model.
 If you want to create a different model (or modify an existing one for use with Devise) you can pass it as an argument.
 If you want to skip Devise configuration entirely, you can pass `--skip-users`.
+If you're starting a new app, it would make sense to only run the second line.
+Running all three of the lines below will cause conflicts so it makes sense to only choose the one that makes sense for your needs.

 ```sh
 rails g active_admin:install              # creates the AdminUser class